Investors

 Internal Audit Certification

-Internal Audit Duty Implementation Report in 2022
+Internal Audit Duty Implementation Report

-Throughout 2022, the Internal Audit Unit has conducted audits in the Company and each company under the Company’s portfolio with the series of activities as follows:
+The Internal Audit Unit has conducted audits in the Company and each company under the Company’s portfolio with the series of activities as follows:

 • Develop and implement annual internal audit plan;